How to Choose the Right HOA Management Company

 Under normal circumstances, the yearly operating income and expenses of the association are fairly predictable.
 With that being said, there is not a lot of room for error in a zero-based budget.
 Planning for the worst-case scenario will help ensure adequate cash is available to cover operating expenses.
 Start the budget process by taking a conservative approach and make adjustments as needed during HOA budget preparation.
 Balance sheet information is sometimes forgotten during the budget process, so please remember to take a look at cash flow trends for the past few budget seasons.
 Maintaining a modest operating cushion is acceptable, and it will help the association cover any unexpected expenses that might arise from time to time.
 If nothing unexpected occurs, then it provides an opportunity to fund community enhancement or make an additional reserve contribution.

-Members of the association buy property with certain expectations in mind, and some of them are not shy about sharing feedback when those expectations are not met.
-As this feedback is gathered each year, there is an opportunity to make adjustments and improvements through the budget process.
 Associations vary in size, design, lifestyle, amenities, and owner demographics.
 Some of these variables may change over time, so the budget will also evolve.
 If new expenses or services are being added to the budget, they should be carefully evaluated.
 The short and long-term impact should be considered, as well as how the association will cover the expense.
 Enhancements to the community covered by operating funds also impact long-term reserve planning, especially during HOA budget preparation.

 Unfortunately, economic factors such as wages or the general cost of services may increase each year.
 Increases in minimum wage requirements in some areas of the country have impacted many vendors over the last few years.
 Each year, the Board should carefully evaluate whether an assessment increase should be approved.
 In most cases, large assessment increases can be avoided by implementing smaller increases at the appropriate time.
 This will help avoid unpleasant surprises and special assessments.

-Planning for Reserve Funding and Expenditures is essential to the long-term financial health of the association.
+Planning for Reserve Funding and Expenditures is essential to the association’s long-term financial health.
 Associations should have a Reserve Study that identifies major replaceable components.
 Component details include the remaining useful life of an item at the time of the study, typical life spans, and estimated future replacement costs.
 The study combines this data into a 30-year schedule of repair and replacement activity.
 Careful analysis of the yearly reserve contribution recommended in the study is important when considering how much the association should contribute to reserves as part of the annual budget and during overall HOA budget preparation.
 The Reserve Study should be updated as necessary, with new studies performed every three years or as the governing documents instruct.

 Selecting an Association Management Company